masagrator/FPSLocker/README.md

 **Short explanation:**
 The best approach if you want to run 30 FPS games at higher FPS:
 1. Connect your Switch to internet, in FPSLocker go to `Advanced Settings`, press `Check/download config file`.
 If your game and version will be compatible with FPSLocker Warehouse repository, menu will be refreshed with option `Convert config to patch` appearing.
 Press on it, restart game and now change FPS target in FPSLocker.
-2. Go to Advanced Settings, if you will see "Set/Active/Available buffers: 2/2/3", press on `Set buffering`, choose `Triple (force)`, go back to FPSLocker main menu, press `Save settings` and restart game.
+2. Go to Advanced Settings, if you will see "Set/Active/Available buffers: 2/2/3", press on `Set buffering`, choose `Triple (force)`, restart game.

 **Explanation of each option and information**:
 - `Interval Mode` - it's used by NVN API to set limiter to either 30 FPS (2) or 60 FPS (1).
 - `Custom FPS Target` - it's used to lock game to certain FPS.
 If game is using engine proprietary FPS locks, it may not be able to unlock more than 30 FPS without additional patches.
-- `Big number on the right` - it shows how many frames have passed in last second for currently running game.
+- `FPS` - it shows how many frames have passed in last second for currently running game.
 This is to confirm that lock is working as expected.
 - `Increase/Decrease FPS target` - Shows up only in handheld mode.
 Change FPS Target by 5.
 Minimum is 15 FPS, max is 60 FPS.
 - `Change FPS target` - Shows up only in docked mode.
 Shows up table with different FPS values, from 15 to 60 by default with possibility of expanding to 120 FPS.
 - `Disable custom FPS target` - Removes FPS Target.
 Since we cannot predict what interval mode is expected at this point, it is in user's discretion to manipulate FPS to bring back correct interval before disabling FPS target.